-Two key elements of Buddhist thought have formed the foundation for how mindfulness is widely practiced today:
+Two key elements of Buddhist thought have formed the foundation for how mindfulness is widely practiced today.
+They are:

-Its focus on observing internal states (sensations, thoughts, & emotions).
+Its focus on observing internal states (sensations, thoughts, & emotions) without judgment.
 Buddhism encourages us to focus on the present moment, or what is right now.
 In doing this, we’re able to witness how these internal states arise and fall.
 We come to see them as non-permanent.
 Over time, this helps us become less attached to our sensations, thoughts & emotions.

 Its contemplation on the causes of suffering.
 These are identified as our tendency to either cling to experiences or to resist them.
 When we can accept what is, without trying to cling to it or reject it, we can transcend suffering.

-It prescribes an eightfold path, but only the last two stages on this path correspond to mindfulness (Right Mindfulness & Right Concentration).
+It prescribes an eightfold path, but only the last two stages on this path correspond to mindfulness – Right Mindfulness & Right Concentration.
 The intention of right mindfulness is to develop increased awareness of one’s state of mind, while noticing how thoughts and sensations arise and disappear.
 The goal of right concentration is to reach a state of equanimity.
-In this state, one no longer experiences thoughts, feelings, or sensations as happy, sad, good, bad, etc. They enter into pure awareness.
+In this state, one no longer experiences thoughts, feelings, or sensations as happy, sad, good, bad, etc. There is just pure awareness.

 The Move Westward

-In the 1960’s and 1970’s, there was a surge of interest in meditation in western cultures.
+In the 1960’s and 1970’s, interest in meditation surged in western cultures.
 In particular, the Transcendental Meditation movement, led by Maharishi Mahesh Yogi, drew a lot of attention.
 This type of meditation is fundamentally different from mindfulness.
 (It focuses on clearing the mind through the repetition of a mantra.)
 However, researchers found it produced positive results, and this helped generate further interest in studying the benefits of meditation overall.

 In the 1970’s, Jon Kabat-Zinn began studying mindfulness as a therapeutic intervention.
 He went on to open the Stress Reduction Clinic at the University of Massachusetts Medical School in 1979.
-It was here that he developed his renowned Mindfulness-Based Stress Reduction program.
-His work brought mindfulness to the forefront of meditation studies.
+It was here he developed his renowned Mindfulness-Based Stress Reduction program, bringing mindfulness to the forefront of meditation studies.

-The quality of non-judgment is a key component to mindfulness, which is why it deserves its own section.
+The quality of non-judgment is crucial to mindfulness, which is why I’ve dedicated a whole section to it.
 We can focus on what’s happening in the present moment in many ways.
 We can find it distasteful, angering, upsetting, or otherwise something we want to reject.
-We can also find it so delightful, it’s something we want to cling to.
-Something we fear losing.
-Or something we compare to other things as better than.
+Or, we can find it so delightful, we want to cling to it.
+We may fear losing it, or compare it to other experiences as better than.

-While we may be focusing on the present moment, we’re doing so with a judgmental mind that filters the experience.
-Doing so keeps us from accessing the benefits of mindfulness.
+None of this is mindfulness.
+We may be focusing on the present moment, but we’re doing so with a judgmental mind that filters the experience.
+This judgment keeps us from accessing all those wonderful benefits of mindfulness.

 Non-judgment means we allow ourselves to experience what’s happening now simply as it is.
 We notice the quality of the experience – what sensations are occurring, what actions we’re taking, what we’re seeing and hearing.
 If we have a thought about it or feel an emotion around it, we notice that too.
 But we don’t get hooked on the thought or feeling.
 We just notice it arose.

 One way of doing this is to label the experience.
-If we’re mindfully washing dishes and the thought arises This is such a waste of my time, we simply label that experience as thinking, or maybe judging.
+If we’re mindfully washing dishes and the thought arises – This is such a waste of time – we simply label that experience as thinking, or maybe judging.
 Then we return to focusing on the present-moment sensory experience.
+This is mindfulness.

 The Objective Observer

-The key to non-judgment is acceptance of what is.
+The key to non-judgment – and mindfulness – is acceptance of what is.
 It’s about not trying to change things, not wishing they were different, and not placing a value of good or bad on them.
-It’s accessing the part of our brains that simply observes – the objective observer.
+It’s accessing the part of our brains that simply observes – our objective observer.